How to Develop Black & White Film at Home With Coffee

 A step-by-step guide to Caffenol, the genius process substituting chemicals like ammonia and formaldehyde with instant coffee

-Many film photographers learned the medium alongside basic darkroom skills in some sort of school setting, while for others the developing process has always remained unseen and unknown.
-Regardless of which camp you fall into, chances are your current relationship to processing extends only so far as the counter at your local print shop or post office.
+Many film photographers learned how to handle an trusty 35mm camera alongside basic darkroom skills in some sort of school setting, while for others, the developing process has always remained unseen and unknown.
+Regardless of which camp you fall into—and whether you're a diehard point and shoot enthusiast or medium format nut—chances are your current relationship to processing extends only so far as the counter at your local print shop or post office.

-And for good reason—the chemicals are toxic, tedious, and temperamental, for starters—but given the inherent effort that goes into shooting film in the first place (plus some recent subpar processing by past local labs), I felt compelled to research and refamiliarize myself with the process.
+Truth is, processing film requires chemicals that are toxic and temperamental.
+But given the inherent effort that goes into shooting film in the first place (plus some recent subpar processing by past local labs), I felt compelled to research and refamiliarize myself with the process.
+And to find an at-home alternative.

-This is when I discovered Caffenol, the incredible liquid concoction that develops black & white film using instant coffee and washing soda to replace the nasty chemicals found in traditional developing agents.
+Enter Caffenol, the incredible liquid concoction that develops black & white film using instant coffee and washing soda to replace the nasty chemicals found in traditional developing agents.
+(Yes, you can also develop film with beer.)

 "By the end of this article, you’ll have all the steps needed to develop film at home with instant coffee and water softener."